dynamical-daniel/First_LLM/README.md

 ---

 ## Conclusion
 My trained LLM did not produce the greatest response.
-I believe this from prioritizing manageable training times (no more than 20 minutes, with trainings usually taking from 10 - 15 minutes).
+I believe this is from prioritizing manageable training times (no more than 20 minutes, with trainings usually taking from 10 - 15 minutes).
 More work could have been done to preprocess the data.
-The data is messy with typos and unique tokens that expand the size of the vocabulary.
+The data is messy with typos and unique tokens that quickly expand the size of the vocabulary.

-There are many features of an LLM that can likely improve performance from a structural standpoint instead of just tuning hyperparameters.
+There are many strucural changes that can be made to the LLM to likely improve performance more so than just hyperparameter tuning.